 Choosing Your Content Marketing Tool

 Now we only covered some of our favourites and the one we view to be the best on the market.
 There are plenty of other tools that may catch your eye based on their abilities, price, integrations, etc. But these are the tools we believe that work best together and offer functionality that we believe to be essential.
 Whether you choose one of the tools that we suggested or not.
 We think that the content marketing tool(s) you choose should offer the functionality of the tools mentioned above.

-Although there is more than one way to get a job done, not all paths are equal.
+Although there is more than one way to get the job done, not all paths are equal.
 When it comes to creating content, you need to understand what your audience wants, what you and your team have the ability to deliver.
 Then find the tool(s) that allow you to deliver the content you want in the most effortless possible way.